grommunio/grommunio-documentation/admin/administration.rst

 The following properties can be edited:

 - Username
-- Mode: Mailbox mode, toggle between a normal user and a shared mailbox
+- Mode: Mailbox mode, select between a normal user, a suspended user and a shared mailbox
 - Type: Type of user
 - Homeserver: Server on which the user's data is stored
 - Language: Store language of the user (does not effect the language of the UI)